Klondike Silver (CVE:KS) Shares Down 16.7% – Here’s What Happened

-Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s stock price was down 16.7% during trading on Wednesday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-Approximately 120,778 shares were traded during trading, a decline of 72% from the average daily volume of 432,458 shares.
+Shares of Klondike Silver Corp.
+(CVE:KS – Get Free Report) fell 16.7% during mid-day trading on Thursday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+120,778 shares traded hands during trading, a decline of 72% from the average session volume of 432,458 shares.
 The stock had previously closed at C$0.03.

 About Klondike Silver